The Xometry app works best with JavaScript enabled!

 What Are Thermoplastic Elastomers (TPEs)?

 A thermoplastic elastomer (TPE) refers to any polymer that has elastic or rubber-like behavior.
 TPEs extend or compress when exposed to a load and will return to their original shape after the load is removed.
-Thermoplastic polymers can be formed using melt-processing techniques such as: injection molding, blow molding, or 3D printing.
-As the plastic cools down, it hardens and does not need to cure as is the case with thermosetting elastomers.
+Thermoplastic polymers can be formed using melt-processing techniques such as injection molding, blow molding, or 3D printing.
+As the plastic cools, it hardens and does not require curing, unlike thermosetting elastomers.
 Many TPEs can be melted and recycled.
-TPEs are therefore easy to process while retaining the properties common with thermosetting elastomers.
+TPEs are therefore easy to process while retaining the properties familiar with thermosetting elastomers.
 Thermoplastic elastomers have a molecular structure made up of hard and soft segments as described below:

-• Hard Segments: Typically crystalline in nature, these hard segments give the material its plastic-like behavior.
+• Hard Segments: Typically crystalline in nature, these hard segments contribute to the material's plastic-like behavior.
 These segments are responsible for properties like melting temperature, chemical resistance, and tensile strength.

 How Are Thermoplastic Elastomers (TPEs) Made?